-Date Event w/b 15 November Assembly given by Mr Price explaining the choices November Provisional options choices letter sent to students with this booklet 29 November Completion of provisional GCSE options via PostModern 02 March Parents' Consultation Evening 05 March Final deadline for submission of confirmed GCSE options form 07 - 11 June End of year exams - may lead to route and subject changes
+Date Event w/c 27 November 2023 Assembly given by Mr Price explaining the choices November 2023 Provisional options choices letter sent to students with this booklet 08 December 2023 Completion of provisional GCSE options via PostModern 29 February 2024 Parents' Consultation Evening 08 March 2024 Final deadline for submission of confirmed GCSE options form 20-24 May 2024 End of year exams - may lead to route and subject changes

-After explaining this process to students at the assembly on 15 November.
-Mr Price is available by email to speak to any parents who have any further questions.
+After explaining this process to students at the assembly, Mr Price is available by email to speak to any parents who have any further questions.
 It is strongly advised that parents should encourage their children to speak to subject teachers and their tutors over the coming months to help them in making these important decisions.

-Students need to submit their provisional options by 29 November.
+Students need to submit their provisional options by 08 December 2023.
 It is possible that as a school we may ask you to reconsider these choices in light of end of year exam results.
-The final confirmation of subject choices will happen on 05 March.
+The final confirmation of subject choices will happen on 08 March 2024.

-Matt Price Deputy Head (Academic and Innovation) mprice@bedmod.co.uk
+Matt Price Deputy Head (Academic and Innovation)mprice@bedmod.co.uk

-Section A outlines the compulsory or Core subjects.
+Section A outlines the compulsory or core subjects.
 All students take English Language, English Literature, Mathematics and Science.
-They all participate in Games and non-curricular PE sessions as well as one Tutorial period per cycle.
+They all participate in Games and non-curricular PE sessions as well as one tutorial period per cycle.

 Section B outlines the specification content for the options subjects on offer.
 The expectation is that students will all do at least one Language, and at least one of the Humanities subjects.
-Please note that students may only opt for one of the two Design Technology options.